Engineers zap and unstick underwater smart glue

-Category: Environment Hits: 3Turning adhesion on and off is what makes a glue smart.
+Category: Climate Hits: 2Turning adhesion on and off is what makes a glue smart.
 Inspired by nature, catechols are synthetic compounds that mimic the wet-but-still-sticky proteins found in mussel feet and offer promise for underwater glue, wound dressings, prosthetic attachments or even making car parts and in other manufacturing.
 A team has used electricity for the first time to deactivate a catechol-containing adhesive in salt water.

 Read more https://www.sciencedaily.com/releases/2020/03/200302200741.htm